klfman/slate/source/index.md

 ## Update DNS settings

-If you registered your mailbox under @developermail.io you can skip this step.
+If you registered your mailbox using the @developermail.io domain, you can skip this step.

-If you registered your mailbox under a custom domain, you need to update your DNS settings for this domain in order to retrieve emails.
+When using a custom domain, you need to update your DNS settings in order to retrieve mails.

-Please open https://developermail.io/dns-check#/your-domain.com for more information.
+We're providing a DNS settings check page ``https://developermail.io/dns-check#/your-domain.com`` to help you with these settings.

 ## Start configuring ...